 The application must be notarized, and both documents can be submitted online.

-In Arizona, the average salary for a home inspector is around $53,840 per year.
+In Virginia, the median salary for a home inspector is approximately $54,773 per year.

 |Location||Avg.
 Annual Salary|

 |Region||Employed||Avg.
 Annual Salary||Avg.
 Hourly Pay||Top 10% Annual Salary||Bottom 10% Annual Salary|

 * Employment conditions in your area may vary.

 What skills are needed for a home inspector in Virginia?

 Here are the most useful skills for this occupation:

 - Interpersonal Skills

 - A Working Knowledge of Construction